Design Your Home

 We have all experienced the intriguing question of what was in the architect’s mind when designing some stair types.
 The article will help you to understand beauty which will help in choosing the best types of staircases that your home deserves.

-14 Different Types of Staircase Designs
+15 Different Types of Staircase Designs

 1. Straight Staircase

 Literally, as its name, it has no bends.
 It qualifies for a linear flight with no change in direction.
 A straight staircase is the most common and affordable type of staircases.
-The design does not need any support, an attachment at the bottom and the top is all it needs.
-The bonus point of this design is its ease of installation of staircase railings and handrails.
-It is easy to move on them and it is friendly for toddlers and the aged due to its non-steep nature.
-Its simple appearance makes it suitable for minimal designs.
+The staircase design does not need any support, an attachment at the bottom and the top is all it needs.

 However, it does not have to be boring.
 The addition of open risers, modern materials, and metallic railings can work the magic.
 Its drawbacks are it utilizes more linear space which, may affect the house design.
-It lacks privacy as compared to other types and straight staircases with more than 12 feet will require a landing.
+It lacks privacy as compared to other types of stairs and straight staircases with more than 12 feet will require a landing.
 It has limited room for more designs and creativity.

 2. Straight Stairs with a Central Landing